-What trip to the South Pacific would be complete without a visit to a remote island that tourists never really hear about?
+What trip to the South Pacific would be complete without a visit to a remote island chain that tourists never really hear about?
 The often overlooked, tiny South Pacific nation of the Cook Islands had always been somewhere that I’d wanted to see.
 With under 30,000 visitors a year from outside Oceania, it’s one of the South Pacific’s best-kept secrets.
 The captivating Cook Islands are about as close to paradise as you can get on this earth.

-Travelling to the Captivating Cook Islands
+Travelling to The Captivating Cook Islands

 As amazing as the Cook Islands are, their remoteness makes them a bit of a challenge to get to.
 The only option to get there from Samoa, a mere 900km away, was to fly 3250km to Auckland.
 Nearly four times the distance!
 From there I had to fly another 3000km to Rarotonga, the biggest of the 15 islands of the Cook Islands Chain.
 That’s over 6 hours flying to get to islands that should only be an hour’s flight away.

 Booking a flight from Auckland to Rarotonga requires a little more planning than normal.
 There are only 12 flights a week.
 Those flights are split between Air New Zealand, Virgin Australia and Jetstar.
 If you want to fly out of Auckland on a Monday, you’re outta luck.
 On Sunday, a morning flight with Air New Zealand is the only choice.
 But Tuesday to Friday you’ll have a choice of a morning or afternoon flight.
 Saturday is the busy day as all 3 airlines fly the route that day.
 There are also flights to Rarotonga from Sydney and Los Angeles, but they only run once a week.